arthurbrazil/surgishoperpnext/INSTRUCTIONS.md

 2.  **Automatic Git Push**: After every file modification or creation, the agent MUST automatically stage the changes, commit them with a descriptive, conventional commit message, and push the commit to the remote repository's `development` branch.

+3.  **Communication of Changes**: All file modifications and code changes must be clearly communicated to the user in natural language, including explanations of what is being changed and why, before or during the process.

 ## Key Features

 ### 🔬 Research-Focused Design